United FC (Dubai)

 United Football Club (نادي يونايتد لكرة القدم), commonly referred to as Dubai United, is an Emirati professional football club that was founded in September 2022 in Dubai.
-They currently play in the UAE First Division League, having been promoted from the UAE Second Division in the 2022–23 season.
+They currently play in the UAE Pro League, having been promoted from the UAE First Division in the 2025–26 season.

 History

 Founding

 The club was founded in September 2022.
 It began its journey in UAE Second Division.

-Season 2022/2023
+2022–23 Season

 United FC did everything to get the promotion to UAE First Division League.
 The club invited some new players and coaches, who created new tactics for the team.
 The management set high goals and the team started showing great performance.

 United FC became one of the favorites to be promoted.
 However, the end of the season was quite dramatic.
 Three clubs: Gulf United FC, Fleetwood United F.C. and United FC had the chance to play in UAE First Division League in the following season.
 The last two games were really important for United FC, where the club beat Fleetwood United F.C. and Al-Hilal United FC.

 United FC finished the season in the 2nd place with the best offensive and defensive rating in the league.
 The club started and finished the second half of the season without losing any game.